Frequently Asked Questions

 How do you transport your animals?

 If it is necessary to transport an animal to the vet, the animal is usually chemically immobilized for transport to reduce stress.
 Prior to transport he or she is caught up and injected (either by hand or syringe pole) with an anesthetic agent.
 Once the animal is anesthetized, he/she is crated and prepared for transport.
 Two staff members are always required for transport- one to drive the vehicle and the other to constantly monitor the anesthetized animal’s vitals.

 During driving rescue operations, we do not utilize drugs for a variety of reasons.
-The journey is long (sometimes up to 30 hours) and it would not be safe to keep an animal drugged for such and extended period of time.
-Also, often we do not know the medical history of the animal and want to avoid a potential adverse reaction.
+The journey is long (sometimes up to 30 hours) and it would not be safe to keep an animal drugged for such an extended period of time.
+Also, often we do not know the medical history of the animal we are picking up and want to avoid a potential adverse reaction.
 Should an animal “crash”, we would not have veterinarian support readily available to tend to critical medical needs.
 If the wolf is being transported via air travel, we do not utilize drugs.
-The animal remains unattended for hours at a time, so there is no one to monitor his or her the condition.
+The animal remains unattended for hours at a time, so there is no one to monitor his or her condition.